metadatacenter/cedar-docker-build/README.md

 The infrastructure, frontend, and administration images do not become running services until the Compose projects in `cedar-docker-deploy` use them.

+The fifteen Java service images declare `USER cedar:cedar` with fixed UID/GID 10001.
+Their shared Python bootstrap dependencies are installed once in `cedar-microservice`; child images must not downgrade them.
+The CA certificate volume remains read-only and each service imports it into a user-owned truststore. `cedarcli docker start` performs the one-time ownership migration needed by named volumes created by older root-running images.

 ## Building While Working on This Repository

 Use `cedarcli docker build <target>` as described in the cedarcli manual.
 It resolves image groups